PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 PostHog is built for high-growth startups.
 This means it is simple for engineers to implement themselves.
 We have many [SDKs](/docs/libraries), [tutorials](/tutorials), and docs to help you get started quickly with any type of app.

-After setting up, PostHog aligns with startups as they scale up, providing tools like advanced product analytics, CDPs, and data warehousing to combine the tools they need into one.
+After setting up, PostHog aligns with startups as they scale up, providing tools like advanced product analytics, [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse) to combine the tools they need into one.

 LaunchDarkly focuses on enterprise users, managers, and DevOps.
 This means more focus on governance and integrations.

-# Comparing PostHog and LaunchDarkly
+## Comparing PostHog and LaunchDarkly

 ### Platform

 Both PostHog and LaunchDarkly built the infrastructure to use flags and experiments fast and effectively with your current app.
 PostHog does this more openly, both being open source and self-service.
+It also has a wider range of product and data tools built in.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">